-Thailand is one of Germany’s most important political partners in Asia today, and is a key player in the Association of Southeast Asian Nations (ASEAN).
+Thailand is one of Germany’s most important political partners in Asia today and a key player in the Association of Southeast Asian Nations (ASEAN).
 The two countries also cooperate closely in multilateral institutions such as the United Nations.
-Five of Germany’s political foundations have a presence in Thailand.
+Five of Germany’s political foundations have an office in Thailand.

-In 2018, Germany was again Thailand’s most important trading partner in the European Union by far; according to Thai trade statistics, Germany ranked 13th in terms of exports and 12th in terms of imports.
-German companies exported goods worth 5.06 billion euros to Thailand in 2018 and imported goods worth 6.11 billion euros from the country.
-The total volume of bilateral trade was thus a record 11.67 billion euros in 2018, up from 10.64 billion euros in 2017.
+In 2019, Germany was again by far Thailand’s most important trading partner in the European Union; according to Thai trade statistics, Germany ranked 16th in terms of exports and 10th in terms of imports.
+German companies exported goods worth 5.02 billion euros to Thailand in 2019 and imported goods worth 6.02 billion euros from the country.
+The bilateral trade volume was thus 1.3% lower than in 2018.
 More than 600 German companies are active in Thailand, and the large number of German tourists (almost 900,000 each year) also play a major role in the countries’ relations.

 The Goethe-Institut in particular is breathing life into the cultural agreement signed by the two countries back in 1984.
 It is highly popular in Thailand thanks to both its attractive cultural programmes and its work to promote the German language.
 There are approximately 200 partnerships between German and Thai higher education institutions, which enable intensive academic exchange between the countries.
 The German Academic Exchange Service (DAAD) and the Robert Bosch Stiftung also contribute to this, providing a total of eight lectors, as well as scholarships and student advice services.